-We offer 3-day Project Management Professional (PMP) Certification Exam prep classes at our main UH campus and at Lone Star College.
+We also offer Project Management Professional (PMP) Certification Exam prep classes at our main UH campus.

 Project managers generally need to have at least a bachelor’s degree, although it need not be in a business- or management-related concentration.
 In fact, a degree in a specific subject area is helpful for providing expertise and guidance on projects that require background knowledge.